vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-01-multimodal-rag-application.markdown

 To make things more interesting, I'm currently working on creating an extensive GTA-V captioning dataset.
 This dataset will include a larger number of images paired with their respective reference text, providing us with a richer set of queries to explore and experiment with..
 Nevertheless, there's always room for refining the model.
 We can explore creating a customized CLIP model, adjusting various parameters.
 Increasing the number of training epochs may afford the model more time to grasp the relevance between embeddings.
 Additionally, there's an impressive multimodal embedding model developed by the Meta known as [ImageBind](https://imagebind.metademolab.com/).
 We can consider trying ImageBind as an alternative to our current multimodal embedding model and compare the outcomes.
 With numerous options available, the fundamental concept behind the Multimodal RAG workflow remains largely consistent.

-This is how it all looks in one frame..
+Here's how everything comes together in one frame and this is the [Collab](https://colab.research.google.com/drive/1LM-WrDSBXpiMZ94CtaMCaGHlkxqGR6WK?usp=sharing) for your reference

 ![multimodal_rag](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/multimodal_rag/multimodalrag.png?raw=true)